abigailabeo/Feature-Selection-Techniques/README.md

 # Feature-Selection-Techniques
-## Types 1.
-Wrapper - Forward feature selection, Backward feature selection 2.
-Lasso 3.
-Filter - Pearson, ANOVA, Chi-squared  We will create three classes for each feature selection method
+We will look at the different feature selection techniques: Wrapper, Embedded, Filter.
+We will create three classes for each feature selection method.

+Under the three feature selection techniques, these are the different methods.
+Wrapper - Forward feature selection, Backward feature selection Embedded - LASSO
+Filter - Pearson, ANOVA, Chi-squared